Broadmark Realty Capital (NYSE:BRMK) Shares Gap Up to $4.19

-Shares of Broadmark Realty Capital Inc. (NYSE:BRMK – Get Rating) gapped up prior to trading on Monday .
+Broadmark Realty Capital Inc. (NYSE:BRMK – Get Rating)’s share price gapped up prior to trading on Monday .
 The stock had previously closed at $4.19, but opened at $4.95.
-Broadmark Realty Capital shares last traded at $4.90, with a volume of 3,494,613 shares trading hands.
+Broadmark Realty Capital shares last traded at $4.90, with a volume of 3,494,613 shares traded.

-BRMK has been the subject of a number of analyst reports.
-TheStreet raised Broadmark Realty Capital from a “d+” rating to a “c-” rating in a report on Monday, November 14th.
-Piper Sandler reduced their target price on shares of Broadmark Realty Capital from $5.00 to $3.75 and set an “underweight” rating on the stock in a report on Friday, December 16th.
-Raymond James lowered shares of Broadmark Realty Capital from an “outperform” rating to a “market perform” rating in a research report on Tuesday, November 8th.
-Finally, B. Riley lowered shares of Broadmark Realty Capital from a “buy” rating to a “neutral” rating and decreased their target price for the stock from $7.50 to $5.00 in a research report on Monday, November 21st.
+BRMK has been the topic of a number of research analyst reports.
+TheStreet upgraded Broadmark Realty Capital from a “d+” rating to a “c-” rating in a report on Monday, November 14th.
+Raymond James downgraded Broadmark Realty Capital from an “outperform” rating to a “market perform” rating in a report on Tuesday, November 8th.
+B. Riley cut shares of Broadmark Realty Capital from a “buy” rating to a “neutral” rating and decreased their price target for the stock from $7.50 to $5.00 in a report on Monday, November 21st.
+Finally, Piper Sandler dropped their price objective on shares of Broadmark Realty Capital from $5.00 to $3.75 and set an “underweight” rating on the stock in a research note on Friday, December 16th.

 Broadmark Realty Capital Trading Up 14.6 %